Joe Philbin (rugby league)

 He has spent time on loan from Warrington at the Swinton Lions and the Bradford Bulls in the Championship, and the North Wales Crusaders in Championship 1 and the Rochdale Hornets in League 1.

 Background

 Philbin was born in Warrington, Cheshire, England.

 Playing career

 Philbin his junior rugby at local amateur clubs Culcheth Eagles and Latchford Albion before joining Warrington Wolves, aged 16.

 Warrington Wolves

 He broke into the Warrington first team in 2014.
-His début was against the Hull Kingston Rovers, where he unfortunately picked up a hip injury.
+His début was against Hull Kingston Rovers, where he picked up a hip injury.
 Philbin returned for the first team a month later against the London Broncos.

 Philbin scored his first career try against the Catalans Dragons in February 2015, and the following week he scored again, this time against Hull Kingston Rovers.

 Philbin played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.

 Philbin played in the 2018 Super League Grand Final defeat by Wigan at Old Trafford.

 Philbin played in the 2019 Challenge Cup Final victory over St. Helens at Wembley Stadium.

+Philbin played 20 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
+He played in the clubs elimination playoff loss against St Helens.

+On 7 June 2025, he played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.